foo290/Django-Verify-Email/README.md

 <h2>Quick start</h2> <hr>
 </p>

 The steps to getting started is very simple.
-Like any other app, this can be installed easyly by adding "verify_email" in your installed apps like:
+Like any other app, this can be installed easily by adding "verify_email" in your installed apps like:

 <b>Note : </b>This documentation assumes that you already have a mail server configured for your project to send mails.